 Email & Newsletter

 I made the switch to ConvertKit last fall, and I truly couldn’t be more pleased.
 It took a little while to understand the interface, but once I began testing it out, I was off and rolling!
-My email list engagement is up 64% from what it was at Mailchimp.
-Convertkit has so many options for handling opt-ins, segmenting, and autoresponders- and I’ve only just started to use it to it’s full capacity.
+My email list has grown exponentially, and more importantly, my engagement and open rate has increased as well.
+Convertkit has so many options for handling opt-ins, segmenting, and autoresponders- and I’ve only just started to use it to its full capacity.
 I feel like it is truly the next piece of solving the puzzle of bringing my blog to the next level!
 It is one of the more expensive email options, but I’m confident that it will more than pay for itself with continued use.

-I use Instapage to create my landing pages.
-They have beautiful pre-made themes that can be tweaked easily, or you can create your own completely from scratch!
+I use Leadpages to create my landing pages and opt-in incentive boxes.
+They have pre-made templates that can be tweaked easily, or you can create your own completely from scratch!
 I love that it integrates with WordPress and Convertkit.

 I am a huge fan of ShootFlyShoot online photography courses!
-I first signed up four years ago, but often find myself going back to watch the videos again for a refresher.
-I have realized a few times by re-watching that I was doing something incorrectly with a setting, and this helped me to improve in my photography.
+I signed up right when they opened up shop and I often find myself going back to watch the videos again for a refresher.
+I have realized a few times by revisiting the classes that I was doing something incorrectly with a setting, and this helped me to improve my photography.

 I design some of my own design elements from scratch, but I also have been known to purchase from Creative Market in the past.
 They have a little bit of everything design-related that you can imagine!

 My friend Abby Lawson is an expert in all things blogging!
 She and her husband now make a six-figure income through her blog and digital product sales.
 She created this thorough guide to starting a blog and mastering the basics- If I had to recommend one single resource for getting started, this is what I would pick!
 You can learn more about Building a Framework here.